cryptomator/cryptomator/README.md

 - Use as many encrypted folders in your dropbox as you want.
 Each having individual passwords

 ### Privacy
-- Default key length is 256 bit (falls back to 128 bit, if JCE isn't installed)
+- 256 bit keys (unlimited strength policy bundled with native binaries - 128 bit elsewhere)
-- Scrypt key generation
+- Scrypt key derivation
 - Cryptographically secure random numbers for salts, IVs and the masterkey of course
 - Sensitive data is swiped from the heap asap
 - Lightweight: Complexity kills security

 ### Consistency
+- HMAC over file contents to recognize changed ciphertext before decryption
 - I/O operations are transactional and atomic, if the file systems supports it
-- ~~Metadata is stored per-folder, so it's not a SPOF~~
-- *NEW:* No Metadata at all.
-Encrypted files can be decrypted even on completely shuffled file systems (if their contents are undamaged).
+- Each file contains all information needed for decryption (except for the key of course).
+No common metadata means no SPOF

 ## Building